dainguyen23/road-to-expertise/PY4E/variables.rst

 **Reasoning behind my code:**

-By ultilizing the Python interpreter, I got the following:
+By utilizing the Python interpreter, I got the following:

 #. ``width // 2`` equals ``8`` and it is type ``int``.
 #. ``width / 2.0`` equals ``8.5`` and it is type ``float``.